 It didn't take long for Kubinski to make his mark at Notre Dame.
 In his first tournament at the helm of the Irish, just one month after setting foot on campus, Kubinski guided Notre Dame to the championship of the 2005 NOKIA Sugar Bowl Tulane Invitational, winning the title on the first hole of a sudden death playoff against UNC-Wilmington.
 It was the first of two tournament crowns in the 2004-05 season for Notre Dame and made Kubinski the first Irish men's golf coach since 1961 to win the opening event of his career.
 That season, Rev. Clarence Durbin, C.S.C., led the Irish to a 23.5-6.5 dual-match win over Western Michigan.

 Isban became the first three-time PING All-Midwest Region selection (2005-07) in program history under Kubinski's tutelage, and graduated in May 2007 as the school record holder for single-season stroke average (72.71 in 2006-07) and career stroke average (73.76)

-Josh Sandman, a 2008 PING All-Midwest Region selection and two-time all-BIG EAST pick, took up where Isban left off.
+Josh Sandman, a 2008 PING all-Midwest Region selection and two-time all-BIG EAST pick, took up where Isban left off.
 Working with Kubinski, Sandman posted a 73.90 career stroke average in 111 rounds for the second best mark in program history at the time of his graduating.
 He also broke new ground, becoming the first Notre Dame golfer ever chosen as an individual qualifier for NCAA regional play, earning a berth in the 2008 NCAA Central Regional.
 He came back from injuries to play an integral role with the Irish in 2009-10.
 Sandman won the 2009 Fighting Irish Gridiron Golf Classic for his first career win and graduated with four of the top-30 single season stroke averages in the Irish record books.

-Doug Fortner, a 2010 graduate, also experienced great success under Kubinski's tutelage.
-As a senior, Fortner was one of four unanimous selections to the 2010 All-BIG EAST team, and fired a seven-under par 64 in the opening round of the 2010 FAU Spring Break Championship to tie Baldwin for the lowest to-par round in school history.
+Fortner also experienced great success under Kubinski's tutelage.
+As a senior, Fortner was one of four unanimous selections to the 2010 all-BIG EAST team, and fired a seven-under par 64 in the opening round of the 2010 FAU Spring Break Championship to tie Baldwin for the lowest to-par round in school history.

 Kubinski was nominated for the 2007 GOLF Magazine Top 100 Teachers List, honoring the nation's preeminent golf instructors.
 Previous winners of the prestigious designation include Hank Haney (former teacher for 10-time PGA Tour Player of the Year Tiger Woods), Butch Harmon (swing coach for PGA Tour great and two-time Masters champion Phil Mickelson) and David Leadbetter (legendary coach for such PGA Tour luminaries and major tournament champions as Ernie Els, Nick Faldo and Greg Norman).

 Kubinski was a three-year golf letterman and two-year team captain at Springfield (Mass.)
 College before graduating in 1993.
 A two-time all-Northeast 10 Conference selection in 1991 and 1992, he also received the Springfield College Maroon Club Award for academic and athletic achievement in 1992.
 His playing experience continued on the North Atlantic Tour where he tied for sixth place at the `95 Boston Open, and he also competed in the Carolinas Section PGA.

-Born May 4, 1970 in Springfield, Mass., Kubinski and his wife, Sarah, live in Granger, Ind.
+Born in Springfield, Mass., Kubinski and his wife, Sarah, live in Granger, Ind.
 The couple has two children.
 Their daughter, Kelly, was born in September of 2007 and enjoys singing the Notre Dame Victory March.
 They celebrated the birth of their son, James, in May 2010.